Back to New York

 Certainly, this being New York, sloppy pronunciations of foreign words were a nein-nein.
 But my alleged Japanese was never criticized as being wrong.
 Imagine.

 Sometimes, incidentally, in 1982, when quoting liner notes on-air I credited them to Hannelore Rogers instead of the actual writer.
 We were dating at the time.
 Later we married.
 Much later, she actually wrote liner notes.

 Vivaldi was rather casual, even disorganized, about dating or otherwise identifying what he wrote.
 No opus numbers, which was not unusual in his day.
 Given more than 500 concertos, it became difficult to be precise about them especially given that there are multiple works in the same key for the same solo instruments.
-Musicologists have delighted in creating their own catalogues, most prominently Marc Pincherle’s P” number, Antonio Fanna’s “F” and Peter Ryom’s “RV”.
+Musicologists have delighted in creating their own catalogs, most prominently Marc Pincherle’s P” number, Antonio Fanna’s “F,” and Peter Ryom’s “RV.”

 I added “S” for Sondaggio, as a person’s name.
 Sondaggio is actually an Italian word meaning “search.”
-The numbers I used were record company catalogue numbers.
+The numbers I used were record company catalog numbers.

-During 9 to noon, with my more free time between selections, I’d copy recorded promotions for upcoming syndicated national/international orchestra programs and then dub, edit and re-use conductors’ comments such as Carlo Maria Giulini, talking about words Beethoven wrote on one of his scores, Giulini saying “What is meaning?
+During nine to noon, with my more free time between selections, I’d copy recorded promotions for upcoming syndicated national/international orchestra programs and then dub, edit, and re-use conductors’ comments, such as Carlo Maria Giulini talking about words Beethoven wrote on one of his scores, Giulini saying, “What is meaning?
 Is a mystery.
 Can we say this is great music?
 Yes.
 Is.”
 Transposed to “This is great music?
 Is a mystery.”
 It aired occasionally after pieces I thought trivial.